-In the winter of 2006, Hanzhen Ke’s 78-year-old father suffered from cerebral thrombosis, resulting in paralysis of his left body and has been in bed since then.
+In the winter of 2006, Hanzhen Ke’s 78-year-old father suffered from cerebral thrombosis, resulting in paralysis of the left side body and leaving bed ridden ever since.
 After that, Ke’s several brothers took care of him in shifts.
-Since Ke’s father weighted around 150 kilos, it was a problem helping him lying down, getting him out of bed and feeding him.
+Since Ke’s father weighted around 150 kilos, it was a problem helping him lay down, getting him out of bed and feeding him.

 Hanzhen Ke is a marine engineer with an extensive experience in hull design and engineering.
-Faced with the pain of his father, and in order to alleviate the physical burden of his brothers, Ke was determined to invent a bed that could save some of the caregiver’s physical strength and bring more convenience to his father.
+Faced with his father's pain, and in order to alleviate the physical burden of his brothers, Ke was determined to invent a bed that could save some of the caregiver’s physical strength and bring more convenience to his father.
 In his spare time, he bought wood and applied the drawing knowledge he learned in shipbuilding school, and in February 2007, after a lot of experiments, the first hand-cranked wood bed was born.

-However, Ke was not satisfied, has he considered the wooden bed to be fragile and less practical.
-He continued his research and development and improved the wooden structure into a steel structure, and having improved the manual turning function into electric using an adequate motor, which he experimented several versions before finding a satisfied one.
-After upgrading for 4 versions, Ke finally completed the preliminary structure of turning bed in June 2008.
+However, Ke was not satisfied, as he considered the wooden bed to be fragile and less practical.
+He continued his research and development and upgraded the wooden structure into a steel structure, improving the manual turning function into electric using an adequate motor, which he experimented several versions before finding a satisfying one.
+After developing 4 versions, Ke finally completed the preliminary structure of the "turning bed" in June 2008.

-Ke’s innovation has greatly facilitated the life of the family and he also shared his solutions with a few families.
-Besides, the turning bed was granted patent in 2009 and was also highly commented by healthcare specialists because of the innovative functions.
-Ke believes that the turning bed can be applied extensively in nursing homes for the elderly and the families with bed-riding elders.
-He sincerely wishes he would be able to collaborate with companies in order to improve the model in advance and produce more to help the patients in need and relieve the burden of caregivers.
+Ke’s innovation has greatly facilitated the life of the family and he also shared his solutions with a few other families.
+Besides, the turning bed was granted a patent in 2009 and was also highly commented by healthcare specialists because of the innovative functions.
+Ke believes that the turning bed can be applied extensively in nursing homes for the elderly and by families with bed-ridden elders.
+He sincerely wishes he would be able to collaborate with companies in order to improve the model and produce more to help the patients in need and relieve the burden of caregivers.